Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Discussion

 In addition to the different regression methods, differences in sample selection may also contribute to the discrepancies between our results and those in \cite{Chown2024}.
 The sample differences can be attributed to two key factors: (1) To subtract the continuum in $\Iblueraw$ and calculate the uncertainties of $\Iblue$, we restrict our analysis to spaxels with $\Icont$ coverage.
 Furthermore, the classification of ionization conditions requires the additional coverage provided by PHANGS-MUSE data.
 In contrast, \cite{Chown2024} do not utilize PHANGS-MUSE data and estimate the continuum contribution for spaxels without $\Icont$ coverage by using the median ratio of $0.12 \Icont / \Iblueraw$ \footnote{This formula is applied to the 19 galaxies used in our work (Cycle 1).
 For Cycle 2 galaxies, \cite{Chown2024} estimate the continuum contribution as $0.22 I_{\rm F300W}$.} in spaxels with $\Icont$ coverage, enabling larger spatial coverage.
 (2) We select spaxels with \HII-like ionization conditions using optical line ratios, whereas \cite{Chown2024} include all spaxels outside galaxy centers.
 To evaluate the impact of sample differences, we apply \mlinmix\ to our sample and compare the results with those reported by \cite{Chown2024}, as shown in the center column of \autoref{fig:vs_C24}.
 No systematic differences are found for $\blueband$; however, for $\greenband$, the $k$ ($b$) values reported by \cite{Chown2024} are systematically smaller (larger) than those obtained with \mlinmix\ on our sample.
 This discrepancy may be related to the radial dependence of the $\ICO$-$\Igreen$ correlation, which warrants further investigation in future work.

 The right column of \autoref{fig:vs_C24} directly compares the results obtained using \mlinmix\ and the \ksmethod\ on our sample.
 As shown, \mlinmix\ tends to yield a flatter slope compared to the \ksmethod\ in both F770W and F1130W.
 This agrees with the expectation that binning a noisy x-axis variable (as done by \mlinmix) biases the slope toward zero (e.g., \citealt{Fuller2009}; \citetalias{Jing2024}).
 Additionally, outliers in the brightest regions, which exhibit lower $\ICO$ than the overall correlation predicts (as discussed in \autoref{sec:non_log_linear}), also leads to underestimated slope.
 Due to the $k$-$b$ degeneracy, \mlinmix\ also produces larger $b$ values.
-In summary, while sample differences account for part of the discrepancy between our results and those of \cite{Chown2024}, the primary source of the differences lies in the suboptimal treatment of x-axis uncertainties and outliers in \mlinmix.
+In summary, while sample differences account for part of the discrepancy between our results and those of \cite{Chown2024}, the remaining differences can be largely attributed to the treatment of x-axis uncertainties and outliers in \mlinmix.

 \cite{Chown2024} also report variations in the scaling relationships when spaxels are divided into central and disk regions or into morphologically selected \HII\ regions and diffuse regions.
 This finding aligns with the ionization condition dependencies identified in our work.
 However, the specific differences and connections between these dependencies require further investigation in future studies.